-Here are some of the most common documentations for proof of income.
+Here are some of the most common documents for proof of income.
 Remember that in order to get the subsidy (tax break) for your health plan these documents must:

 - Include your full name and paint a clear picture of your yearly income estimate